-Bee Lines Through the City explores the importance and interconnectedness of bees to nature’s diverse ecosystems.
+Bee Lines Through the City explored the importance and interconnectedness of bees to nature’s diverse ecosystems.
 Close to 75% of the world’s crops producing fruits and seeds for human consumption depend, at least in part, on pollinators for sustained production, yield and quality.
 Yet bees, as one of the key pollinators, are under threat from use of agrichemicals, loss of habitat, climate change and the varroa mite parasite.
-Through art, music, dance and crafts we’ll explore how bees relate to different aspects of the natural and human world through the food we eat, our culture and our environment.
-We’ll investigate how humans can support bees in the city through sustainable, local food growing and better urban planning.
+Through art, music, dance and crafts we explored how bees relate to different aspects of the natural and human world through the food we eat, our culture and our environment.
+We investigated how humans can support bees in the city through sustainable, local food growing and better urban planning.

-The exhibition will feature Symphony in C: A contemporary dance commission responding to new music inspired by bumblebees who vibrate at middle C to unlock pollen from plants.
+The exhibition featured Symphony in C: A contemporary dance commission responding to new music inspired by bumblebees who vibrate at middle C to unlock pollen from plants.
 Featuring music by Chris Garrard, Rupert Embleton-Smith & Wildwood Kin and dance by Francesca Willow.

-Get involved with our activities, we’ll be learning about: hydroponics and hand pollination (you can be the bee); making fabric dyes from local plants; making seed paper honeycomb and venturing out on pollinator corridor walks.
-Through our discussions and film screening we’ll be investigating how we can collectively care for the natural world and combat climate change.
+Through our activities we learnt about: hydroponics and hand pollination (you could be the bee); making fabric dyes from local plants; making seed paper honeycomb and venturing out on pollinator corridor walks.
+Through our discussions and film screening we investigated how we can collectively care for the natural world and combat climate change.

 1 Apr – 23 Jun // Exhibition